Niminem/Neel/README.md

 coming soon
 ## Future Work

-I have a huge vision for this library.
-Eventually, the goal is to have this as full-fledged as Electron for Nim.
-I believe this has the potential for developing commercial applications and perhaps even rival Electron as a framework.
+The vision for this library is to eventually have this as full-fledged as Electron for Nim.
+I believe it has the potential for developing commercial applications and maybe one day even rival Electron as a framework.

-In my opinion, Nim is the best programming language in existence at the moment.
-My hope is also that while Neel improves in its development, Nim can get exposure that it rightfully deserves.
+Overall, Nim is the best programming language in existence.
+My hope is that while Neel improves in its development, Nim can get exposure that it rightfully deserves.

-Neel will receive updates at least once per month, beginning with v0.2.0 by the end of October with plenty of improvements and added features.
+Neel will receive updates once per month, beginning with v0.3.0 by the end of November with plenty of improvements and added features.